gunishmatta/gunishmatta/README.md

-### Hi there, I am a Software Engineer, currently working on Android at Rivigo Labs👋
+### Hi there, I am a Software Engineer, currently working at Rivigo Labs👋